nikaffa/backend_api/README.md

-# Backend Assessment - Blog Posts
+# Backend API Assessment
-- A simple backend JSON API built in Javascript with Node v15/Express and tested by Jest
+- A simple backend JSON API built in Javascript with Node/Express and tested by Jest

 ## Dependencies
 - axios